kelong/JuniorRoute/documentation/1.0/url_resolvers.markdown

 Taking the application root URL from the ```IHttpRuntime``` implementation, ```UrlResolver``` then appends a relative URL to that path.
 The relative path can be either a plain string or it can be determined by [route]({{ page.documentationroot }})routes.html) name or route ID.
 Absolute URLs resolved by ```UrlResolver``` do not have a trailing slash ('/').

-In the below example, an absolute URL is resolved from a relative URL:
+In the below example, an absolute URL is resolved from a relative URL.

 {% highlight csharp %}
 var resolver = new UrlResolver(routeCollection, httpRuntime);